Skyhawk172/PythonLOCI/README.md

 By default, it will process all the runs in the specified directory, unless the --run flag is used.
 The command-line arguments are (-- for optional):

 * dir: full path or relative path to directory containing FITS files.
 * --run: run number (default: all)
-* --imgSize: size of images in pixels (default: 64)
+* --imgSize: size of images in pixels (instrument dependent)
 * --pixSize: instrument's pixel size in arcseconds (instrument dependent)
 * --rad: radius from center of image to ignore during the alignment routine (instrument dependent).